 HCFC was created to take the place of a refrigerant containing carbon, fluorine, and chlorine, or CFC (chlorofluorocarbons).
 It was argued that HCFC was safer than CFC because HCFC is nonflammable, nontoxic, noncorrosive, and odorless.
 After a long debate the CFC was finally phased out and HCFC was established as the most common refrigerant.

 In the mid 1970’s new studies showed that HCFC was perhaps safer for use in homes but more damaging to the environment.
 The combination of hydrogen, carbon, fluorine, and chlorine create what is known as a fluorocarbon.
 Fluorocarbons have been monitored closely over the last 40 years.
 Thorough research has proven that their damaging effect on the ozone layer is a major threat to the environment.
-This finding quickly gained the attention of the federal government who stepped in to strictly regulate freon and other HCFC refrigerants.
+This finding quickly gained the attention of the federal government who stepped in to strictly regulate refrigerant and other HCFC refrigerants.

 Who Regulates Refrigerant Gas